Ivan-Mol/Ivan-Mol/README.md

 Hi there!

 I'm a professional Java developer with a strong focus on backend engineering.
 My expertise lies in architecting, designing, and implementing enterprise-level applications using Spring Boot, microservices, with a constant focus on code maintainability and system resilience.
+My primary interests are in embedding automation and artificial intelligence into both the development workflows and the core architecture of enterprise platforms.

 ## Skills and experience: